 - Never sign this unless you are 100% satisfied with the amount that you and the assessor have agreed upon.
 If you do not agree with the assessor in the Informal Hearing do not sign the form.

 - If you do sign this, you cannot go before the Board of Assessment Review.
 Your assessment is final for that year.

 - If you disagree with the assessor your case can go before the Board of Assessment Review.

 - The decision the Board of Assessment Review makes will be final unless you decide to fill out a SCAR form.
-In that case, it will be the judge that makes the final decision.
+In that case, it will be the Hearing Officer that makes the final decision.

 Make a copy of this form and keep it for your records.
 Take the original and give it to your assessor or a member of the Board of Assessment Review.

 be the easiest way to prove an assessment can be incorrect.
 For more